Easy pea soup recipe with feta and fresh mint

 - 75 gr ciabatta or any other bread you have lying around

 - 1 small onion chopped

 - 50 ml double cream

-Pick all of the leaves from the mint sprig.
-Discard the stallks.
+- Pick all of the leaves from the mint sprig.
+Discard the stalks.
 Add half of the leaves to the vegetable stock.
 Put the rest to one side for later.

 I totally loved the feta in this dish and the warm croutons made a big difference too.
 As you can see in the photos I used wholewheat bread that I still had instead of ciabatta and I found that great with the soup.